eddie-energy/.github/.github/ISSUE_TEMPLATE/region-connector.md

 - [ ] Allow termination of permission requests
   - [ ] Remove credentials if possible
   - [ ] Terminate on the permission administrators side if possible
+- [ ] Allow retransmission of validated historical data for a specific permission request
 - [ ] Time out stale permission requests
 - [ ] Implement health indicators for external APIs and services